 1. Leaders become increasingly administrative.

 When pastors and other leaders no longer have spiritual goals, they fall into the abyss of endless administration.
-Administration is necessary, of course, but when running an orderly church becomes all that gets your attention, you are drifting toward an ecclesiastical Bermuda Triangle.
+Administration is necessary, but when running an orderly church becomes all that gets your attention, you are drifting toward an ecclesiastical Bermuda Triangle.
 A leader constantly administrating, but rarely rallying people to godly action and heightened spirituality will lose the people he is attempting to lead.
 Leadership is also about inspiration.

 2. People who become spiritually sick are left unwell.